-- We caution students against bringing valuables and large amounts of money to school. - Do not leave money, watches, iPods, cell phones, etc., in desks or lockers.
+- We caution students against bringing valuables and large amounts of money to school. - Do not leave money, watches, or other valuables, etc., in desks or lockers.
 If such items must be brought to school, they should be stored in the office with one of our secretaries until the end of the day.